Today's Articles

 *Lorenzo Turner was born on this date in 1890.
 He was a Black academic and linguist.

 Born in Elizabeth City, North Carolina, Lorenzo Dow Turner was the youngest of four sons of Rooks Turner and Elizabeth Freeman.
-His father completed his master's degree at Howard University, although he had not begun first grade until he was twenty-one years old.
-His mother gained the education allowed to Black women at the time (six years).
+His father completed his master's degree at Howard University, although he did not begin first grade until he was twenty-one.
+His mother gained the education allowed for Black women at the time (six years).
 Two of Turner's brothers earned degrees in medicine and law.
-Turner's family's strong emphasis on education inspired him and helped him achieve.
+Turner's family's strong emphasis on education inspired and helped him achieve his goals.

 Turner is best remembered as the father of Gullah studies.
 His interest in the Gullah people began in 1929 when he first heard Gullah speakers while teaching a summer class at South Carolina State College (now University).
-Although established scholars then viewed Gullah speech as a form of substandard English, Turner sensed that Gullah was strongly influenced by African languages.
+Although established scholars then viewed Gullah speech as a form of substandard English, Turner sensed that African languages strongly influenced Gullah.
 He set out to study the language.
-For the next 20 years, he made trips to the Gullah region in coastal South Carolina and Georgia, interviewing Gullahs (often in isolated locations) and making detailed notes on their language.
-He also made recordings in the 1930s of Gullah speakers talking about their culture, folk stories and other aspects of life.
+For the next 20 years, he traveled to the Gullah region in coastal South Carolina and Georgia, interviewing Gullahs (often isolated) and making detailed notes on their language.
+He also made recordings in the 1930s of Gullah speakers talking about their culture, folk stories, and other aspects of life.

-As part of his studies, Turner traveled to several locations in Africa, specifically Sierra Leone, to learn about the development of Creole languages, as well as to Louisiana and Brazil, to study Creole and Portuguese, respectively.
+As part of his studies, Turner traveled to several African locations, specifically Sierra Leone, to learn about the development of Creole languages and to Louisiana and Brazil to study Creole and Portuguese, respectively.
 He did research at the University of London School of Oriental and African Studies (on various African language systems).
 He provided context for the obvious "Africanisms" he discovered in his Sea Islands research.
 "Such depth and breadth allowed Turner to locate Gullah culture and language within the broader complexities of the African diaspora in the New World, ... firmly outside the reductionist theoretical model of cultural assimilation."

-His classic work Africanisms in the Gullah Dialect in 1949, made an immediate impact on established academic thinking.
-His study of the origin, development, and structure of Gullah was so convincing that scholars quickly accepted his thesis that Gullah is strongly influenced by African languages.
+His classic work, Africanisms in the Gullah Dialect in 1949, immediately impacted established academic thinking.
+His study of Gullah's origin, development, and structure was so convincing that scholars quickly accepted his thesis that African languages strongly influence Gullah.
 He showed the continuity of language and culture across the diaspora.
-He created a new field of study by his work and an appreciation for a unique element of Black culture.
+He created a new field of study through his work and an appreciation for a unique element of Black culture.

 To Become a Professor